wazuh/wazuh-documentation/source/amazon/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how Wazuh helps to increase the security of AWS infrastructure in this section of our documentation.
+  :description: Learn how Wazuh helps to increase the security of AWS infrastructure, monitoring AWS instances and AWS services, in this section of our documentation.

 .. _amazon: